On the Baltimore Light RailLink into the quantum future: Computational results

 \subsection{Quantum annealer}

 For the exploration of quantum annealing in this work, we have employed the D-Wave \texttt{Advantage\_system6.3} machine with 5614 qubits and a configurable annealing time $T$ (for hardware specifics, see the Supplementary Information).
 For each scheduling problem, we executed $25000$ runs to build a large distribution of solutions.
 We did this for each of the $30$ scheduling problems we defined, each run twice with annealing times of $10{\mu s}$ and $1000{\mu s}$ to study the effects on performance.
+The D-Wave embedding strategy uses chains of physical qubits to represent individual logical qubits.
+Here, we have used the default setting of \emph{dwave.system}, the \emph{EmbeddingComposite} Python library for all calculations on the D-Wave.
+The actual percentage of the number of solutions with no broken chains is greater than $50 \%$ for all calculations.
+We acknowledge, however, that properly setting chain strengths can have a positive impact on the annealer's performance \cite{king2015performance}, and assessing this problem is the sound direction of further investigation.

 An example of the result distributions we obtained is presented in Fig.~\ref{fig::11trains_spectra}, which shows the distribution of solution energies produced for the 11 train scheduling problem broken down by annealing time and choice of penalty parameter values, with solutions categorized as feasible and infeasible (for the 12 train problems, certain parameter settings yielded no feasible solutions.
 The best results are obtained with a shorter annealing time and when the penalty values are chosen to give an overlapping spectrum as seen in Fig.~\ref{fig::11trains_spectra}a.
 The preference for a shorter annealing time is presumably a consequence of noise, but the improved performance when the spectrum is overlapping is a more non-trivial observation.
 From it, we conclude that for larger problems, when the annealing time is short it may be that penalty values which allow the feasible and non-feasible regions of the spectrum to overlap provide some computational advantage.
 A plausible intuitive explanation is given by considering that when the spectrum is split, if during the annealing process the system enters an excited state it may be locked in the excited and non-feasible region due to the spectral gap between the two regions.